Beatings, stabbing and mosques sieged: Racist attacks carried out by far-right mobs

 Swastika tattoo in Sunderland

-A man with a swastika tattoo was filmed among crowds of far-right protesters during a night of rioting in Sunderland on Friday.
+A man with a swastika tattoo was filmed among crowds of far-right rioters during a night of rioting in Sunderland on Friday.

 In footage shared to X, the man can be heard declaring: “English, mate, I am” in response to a person filming the video, who compliments him on his “awesome” and “pure British” tattoos.